Online Master’s Degrees in Gerontology

 The USC Leonard Davis School of Gerontology offers an online master of arts in gerontology (MAG), as well as a master’s in aging services management, a master of science in gerontology, a master of arts in long-term care administration, a master of arts in medical gerontology, a master of arts in senior living hospitality, and a graduate certificate in gerontology.

-The MAG program is specifically designed for working professionals and the required 28 credits are available completely online.
-The MAG program is noted to be “ideal for individuals who already have obtained expertise in a field such as law, medicine, physical therapy, occupational therapy or other health-related professions who find themselves working with an aging population and desire additional training in this area.”
+The MAG program is specifically designed for working professionals, and the required 28 credits are available online.
+The MAG program is “ideal for individuals who already have obtained expertise in a field such as law, medicine, physical therapy, occupational therapy or other health-related professions who find themselves working with an aging population and desire additional training in this area.”
 Graduates from the online MAG program have gone on to work for prestigious companies such as Merrill Lynch and nursing homes across the country.

-Required courses for the MAG degree include the mind and body connection through the lifespan; social policy and aging; longevity & death among ancient & modern European populations; emotion-cognition interactions and aging; applied legal and regulatory issues in aging; current issues in aging services management; and the aging family.
+Required courses for the MAG degree include the mind-body connection through the lifespan, social policy and aging, longevity and death among ancient and modern European populations, emotion-cognition interactions and aging, applied legal and regulatory issues in aging, current issues in aging services management, and the aging family.

 - Location: Los Angeles, CA